edunham/slides/irc.rst

    ***** ChanServ Help *****
    Help for SET:

-   SET allows you to set various control flags for channels that change the way certain operations are performed on them.

    The following subcommands are available:
    EMAIL     Sets the channel e-mail address.
    ENTRYMSG  Sets the channel's entry message.